For Patients - Are You a Candidate?

 Less than 2% of patients with chronic spinal pain have a surgical solution.
 Therefore, 98% will have to find a non-surgical way to deal with the problem.
 Assuming you are not an immediate surgical candidate, ask yourself the following questions:

-If you answered "yes" to either of these questions then you are a candidate for the Physicians Neck & Back Clinics (PNBC) program.
-In addition, PNBC also treats patients with herniated discs and sciatica .
+If you answered "yes" to any of these questions then you are a candidate for the Physicians Neck & Back Clinics (PNBC) program.
+In addition, PNBC also treats patients with herniated discs and sciatica.

 Almost all patients seen at PNBC have tried several other therapies (Reference 5) and have attempted exercise either at home or at another clinic.
 Even so, these patients almost always exhibit significant de-conditioning and poor flexibility indicating that any previous exercise therapy was either inadequate to affect their strength or did not strengthen the appropriate areas.